Panxatony/uptimelab-blade-cluster01/README.md

 ### ⚠️ pre-commit

-It is advisable to install [pre-commit](https://pre-commit.com/) and the pre-commit hooks that come with this repository.
+I followed the advice to install [pre-commit](https://pre-commit.com/) and the pre-commit hooks that come with flux-template repository.

 1. Enable Pre-Commit